dustinpfister/blog_posts/_posts/canvas-example-game-mr-sun-geo.md

 layout: post
 categories: canvas
 id: 737
-updated: 2020-11-07 11:17:22
+updated: 2020-11-07 11:25:27
-version: 1.1
+version: 1.2
 ---

 Today I started yet another [canvas example](/2020/03/23/canvas-example/) based off the Mr Sun source code that I started recently.
+This time I started out with the source code, and plug-ins that I worked out for my Mr Sun Temp example.
+So when Mr Sun Geo as I have come to call it thus far is yet even more on top of that example.

-In this fork I am focusing on Creating additional plug-ins that will have to do with the Geology, Hydrosphere, and Atmosphere of the Game World in what I am just calling Mr Sun for now.
+In the previous fork Mr Sun Temp I made just a few minor improvements to the source code itself, and the real additions where in the form of a few plug-ins.
+The main focus there was the temp.js plug-in for this project that just contained the logic that sets tempature for the sun object, and all the wiorld section objects.
+In this fork I am focusing on Creating additional plug-ins that will have to do with the Geology, Hydrosphere, and Atmosphere of the Game World in what I am just calling Mr Sun.
+All of these plug-ins depend on the previous plug-ins worked out in Mr Sun Temp, when it comes to temp.js and also fusion.js.

+So then Mr Sun Geo is just the next step forward when it comes to working out game logic that will create a cool little simulated world.

 <!-- more -->